Bernitarist/AUTOMATIC-FOOD-DISPENSER-FOR-PETS/README.md

  * The owner will set the preferred feeding times
  * On arrival of the specified time the buzzer will be triggered as an alert to the pet
  * Detection of the pet occurs by measuring its weight
- * The buzzer goes off and the feeder-door opened to release the corresponding food amount, based on the pet's weight
+ * The buzzer goes off and the feeder-door is opened to release the corresponding food amount; based on the pet's weight
  * The feeder door is closed and the device starts over
  * The pet's weight and the food consumed is sent to a database for monitoring <br><br>

    * ### **Flowchart**
      ---

     <img src="Photos/flowchart.png" width="400"> <br><br>

    * ### **Circuit Schematic**
      ---

    * ### **Breadboard Assembly**
      ---
      <img src="Photos/cct2.jpg" width="200"> <br><br>